-Part of the lecture also covers the searches I participated in for three years (2011-13) to locate new populations of the critically endangered Spoon-billed Sandpiper.
+Part of the lecture also covers the searches I participated in for seven years (2011-17) to locate new populations of the critically endangered Spoon-billed Sandpiper.
 These searches have been a collaborative venture between Birdlife International, Birds Russia and the New Zealand expedition company, Heritage Expeditions.

-We were lucky enough to find a new breeding site for this amazing bird in 2011 and that year I was also working with Heritage Expeditions on their ship, Spirit of Enderby, when the Spoon-billed Sandpiper eggs and chicks which the Wildfowl and Wetlands Trust team had collected (to start a captive breeding programme at Slimbridge) began their long journey to the UK.
+We were lucky enough to find new breeding sites for this amazing bird in 2011 and 2016 and in 2011 I was also working with Heritage Expeditions on their ship, Spirit of Enderby, when the Spoon-billed Sandpiper eggs and chicks which the Wildfowl and Wetlands Trust team had collected (to start a captive breeding programme at Slimbridge) began their long journey to the UK.
 Seeing a Spoon-billed Sandpiper chick moments after it emerged from the egg was a unique privilege and truly one of life's special moments !!!

 Spoon-billed Sandpiper at a new breeding site discovered in 2011 Ribbon Seal, Sea of Okhotsk 2012